-To be eligible to receive WIOA Title I-funded services, all males born on or after January 1, 1960, must present documentation showing compliance with the Selective Service registration requirements or exceptions, or the service provider must determine that the failure to register was not knowing and willful.
+To be eligible to receive WIOA Title I-funded services, males born on or after January 1, 1960, must present documentation showing compliance with the Selective Service registration requirements or exceptions, or the WIOA Title I service provider must determine that the failure to register was not knowing and willful.
 Complete Selective Service registration requirements and exceptions are found in TEGL 11-11, Change 2, including acceptable documentation to determine registration status and procedures for determining whether or not failure to register was knowing and willful.
+Please visit the Selective Service website for more informationabout the registration requirements at www.sss.gov.